NewHavenRobotics/turtlebot2_ros2_humble/README.md

     docker run -it --net=host --ipc=host --pid=host -v /dev:/dev --device=/dev/kobuki turtlebot2-ros-humble:humble ros2 launch kobuki_node kobuki_node-launch.py

+Theres some weirdness going on with memory sharing and networking.
+If you are able to see the topics from the node in `ros2 topic list`, but they are all empty, try removing `--net=host` from the one liner.

 ### *--Original Readme with some modifications.
 See original repo to see fully original Readme--*